kasta-ua/c2c/README.md

-# Simple tool to migrate data from Cassandra to Cassandra
+# Simple tool to migrate data from one database to another

-It just copies data from one table to another.
+Can copy data between instances of Cassandra and Postgres.
+Also can rename fields in the process.

 ## Installation